King's Lynn: Recent changes

 In 2009, a proposal was made for the Campbell's Meadow factory site to be redeveloped as a 5 ha employment and business park.
-In June 2011 Tesco gained a permit for a superstore.
+In June 2011, Tesco gained a permit for a superstore.
 On 8 June 2010, it unveiled regeneration plans that would cost £32 million and were billed to bring 900 new jobs.
 Tesco pledged £4 million of improvements in other areas of the town.
 While it planned to spend £1.6 million widening Hardwick Road, the Sainsbury's bid was preferred by the Council as offering the town more benefits.

 Sainsbury's £40 million plans for a superstore opposite Tesco on the Pinguin Foods site yielded an estimated 300 jobs.
 This was the key to securing the future of Pinguin Foods in King's Lynn.
 Pinguin Foods released 12 acre of its 44 acre site to accommodate the proposed store.
-Mortson Assets' and Sainsbury's plan included a link road between Scania Way and Queen Elizabeth Way to improve access and allow the industrial estate to attract new employers, while Sainsbury's maintains its store in the town centre.
+Morston Assets and Sainsbury's plan included a link road between Scania Way and Queen Elizabeth Way to improve access and allow the industrial estate to attract new employers, while Sainsbury's maintains its store in the town centre.
 It has pledged £1.75 million for highways improvements and a further £7 million to invest in the Pinguin Foods factory.

-At 8 am on 15 January 2012, the landmark Campbell's Tower was demolished – competition winner Sarah Griffiths pulled the switch.
-Her father, Mick Locke, had died in 1995 aged 52 after being scalded by steam at the factory.
-It was Campbell's first UK factory when it opened in the 1950s.
-At its peak in the early 1990s it employed over 700.
+At 8 am on 15 January 2012, Campbell's Tower—a prominent industrial landmark in King's Lynn—was demolished in a planned event.
+The demolition was initiated by Sarah Griffiths, winner of a public competition; her father, Mick Locke, had died in 1995 at age 52 following a steam-related accident at the factory.
+The tower had been part of Campbell's first UK production facility, which opened in the 1950s and, at its peak in the early 1990s, employed over 700 people.